olincollege/hoverbois/hoverbotpy/README.md

 poetry add DEPENDENCY
 ```

-This will add it to `pyproject.toml` as well as install it in your virtual
+This will add it to `pyproject.toml`, install it in your virtual environment
+with `pip`, and add the specific version of the dependency to `poetry.lock`
+(this ensures that all developers have the exact same virtual environment).
-environment with `pip`.
-PLEASE PLEASE PLEASE add dependencies with this instead
+PLEASE PLEASE PLEASE add dependencies with this instead of just installing them
-of just installing them without adding them anywhere.
+without adding them anywhere.

 ## Running Things